Cebu Bohol Tarsier Sanctuary, Philippines - RooWanders

 Attractions & Activities in Bohol

-I’ve created two subsections here: Those Must Go, and the Could Consider.
+I’ve created two subsections here to help in your itinerary planning: Must Do, and Could Consider.

-Must Gos are, as the name implies, attractions you have to visit if you are short on time.
+Must Dos are, as the name implies, attractions you have to visit if you are short on time.
 All day tours in Bohol have these in their itinerary.

-Could Considers are only if you have additional time.
+Could Considers are for only if you have additional time on your itinerary.
 There are several on the list I wouldn’t do since they are not to my interest, like the adventure park and river cruise.

 Why is the strange cluster of over 1260 hills in Bohol called Chocolate Hills?